Region holds level in COVID-19 cases

 - Scott County, 763 of 21,566, or 3.54 percent

-According to the Tennessee Department of Health (www.tn.gov/health/cedep/ncov), seven Northeast Tennessee counties remined level in cases and deaths Sunday.
+According to the Tennessee Department of Health (www.tn.gov/health/cedep/ncov), seven Northeast Tennessee counties remained level in cases and deaths Sunday.

 Washington County remained at 90 cases and no deaths.
 Unicoi County stayed at 53 and no deaths.